-The maximum measurements for the $\alpha$ -emitting radionuclides (233/234U, U, and 239/240Pu) during the year occurred during periods in the spring and summer when high wind speeds were observed in the Texas Panhandle and increased re-suspension of dust into the atmosphere could occur.
+During 2017, the maximum measurements for the $\alpha$ -emitting radionuclides (U, U, and Pu) during the year occurred during periods in the spring and summer when high wind speeds were observed in the Texas Panhandle and increased re-suspension of dust into the atmosphere could occur.
 Because the relative maxima were observed to be occurring both upwind and downwind from the Pantex Plant, it is likely that many of the maximum measurements represent the collection of increased quantities of naturally occurring radioactive material during these periods.

-A review of the ratio of the mean values of the concentrations of 233/234U and U in each of the four categories of locations shows good correlations between the calculated means.
+A review of the ratio of the mean values of the concentrations of U and U in each of the four categories of locations as well as the same statistical parameter for all results during CY 2013 through 2017 shows good correlations between the calculated means for CY 2017 and for CY2013 through CY 2017 as illustrated in Figure 5.6.
 The fact that the ratio of the activities of U and U is not much different from unity indicates radiological equilibrium between the two radionuclides and is another indication of the absence of any anthropogenic discharges of uranium during Pantex operations.

-Statistical comparison of the tritium sampling data for each of the several categories of monitoring stations (on-site, upwind, downwind, and control (or background)) indicates that all results are of the same magnitude (i.e., results from areas potentially affected by Pantex operations are not distinguishable from background).
-Similar equivalencies exist for comparisons performed for the 233/234U, U and 239/240Pu data respectively.
-No radiological concentrations in ambient air during 2016 exceeded the applicable DCS for the radiological materials analyzed.
+Statistical comparison of the U and U sampling data for each of the several categories of monitoring stations (on-site, upwind, downwind, and control (or background)) during CY 2017 indicates that all results are of the same magnitude (i.e., results from areas potentially affected by Pantex operations are not distinguishable from background).
+The Pu measurement data is of such low magnitude (more than 80% is indicated as "below detection" by the analysis laboratory) that apparent statistical differences between the "on-site" and "up-wind" categories and the other two categories during CY 2017 may be the result of the use of this "uncensored" data set.
+As noted above, average concentrations are a very small fraction of levels that would cause a 100 mrem effective dose.